-- 18.1 Discipline It is the duty of each competitor to sincerely cooperate with tournament officials in the effort to conduct a safe, efficient tournament.
+18.1 Discipline - It is the duty of each competitor to sincerely cooperate with tournament officials in the effort to conduct a safe, efficient tournament.
 Competitors are expected to promptly call the attention of proper officials to any infraction of rules of safety or good sportsmanship.
-Failure of a competitor to cooperate in such matters or to give testimony when called upon to do so in any case arising out of infractions of these Rules may result in said competitor being considered as an accessory to the offense. - 18.2 Knowledge of Program It is the competitor's responsibility to be familiar with the program.
-Officials cannot be held responsible for a compet-
+Failure of a competitor to cooperate in such matters or to give testimony when called upon to do so in any case arising out of infractions of these Rules may result in said competitor being considered as an accessory to the offense.

+18.2 Knowledge of Program - It is the competitor's responsibility to be familiar with the program.
+Officials cannot be held responsible for a competitor's failure to obtain and be familiar with the program.